SUPPORTING OUR COMMUNITY

 'Sean's Gift of Sharing' was started several years ago by a local mom, Tina Richardson.
 In memory of her son Sean, she collects and donates brand new toys to the BCCH oncology unit each year on his birthday.
 Sean passed away from leukemia at the age of seven - this year would have been his 12th birthday.
-Due to COVID-19, we have taken the toy drive virtual this year (please do not drop off donations directly to the hospital) and will be accepting toy & gift card donations via contactless pick-up/delivery and monetary donations.
-With all funds raised between now and September 24th, we will be ordering toys from local small businesses affected by the pandemic and from other online retailers when necessary.
+Due to COVID-19, we took the toy drive virtual this year and, in addition to numerous toy donations, we managed to raise an additional $3,115 to go towards making more purchases.
 This fundraiser is near and dear to our hearts as Tina is a good friend of ours.
-Please help us shatter last year's record of 1,634 brand new toys by sharing and donating to the GoFundMe campaign linked below!
-More information about Sean's story and what else you can do to help this cause are located further down this page.
+While we didn't quite reach last year's record of 1,634 brand new toys, we were still able to donate 1,232 despite the barriers COVID posed to this campaign!
+More information about Sean's story is located further down this page.

 THE STORY BEHIND THE NAME